BenBenCHAK/HKUST_SmartCarSimulator/README.md

 The "src" directory contains 3D materials and textures for the car simulation.
 To run the server, just run "smart_car.py", which includes the module "smart_car_server.py" inside.

 In the root directory, "simulation.cpp" is a **quickstart** demo code for the library's usage.
-The "simulation_gui.cpp" is a tester C++ source code for testing if the images are correctly received, with the aid of the SDL2 library.
-As for the "makefile", it is a reference for you to compile the C++ codes into executables.
+The "simulation_gui.cpp" is an optional tester code for testing if the images are correctly received, with the aid of the SDL2 library.
+As for the "makefile", it is a reference for you to compile the C++ source codes into executables.

 ### Starting both the server and client simultaneously